-In collaboration with The Thoracic Society of Australia and New Zealand and the Centre of Research Excellence in Pulmonary Fibrosis, PACT is running a webinar series for health professionals in 2021.
+In collaboration with The Thoracic Society of Australia and New Zealand and the Centre of Research Excellence in Pulmonary Fibrosis, PACT runs a webinar series for health professionals.

 Health Professional Webinars: